GeorgeHernandez/GeorgeHernandez/Heuristics.md

 ## 1.6.
 Manage your suffering (HOW)

 - [Stoicism](https://en.wikipedia.org/wiki/Stoicism).
 What you can affect.
+The facts, events, outcomes, etc. may differ from your expectations.
 - [_Namaste_](https://en.wikipedia.org/wiki/Namaste) > Living in a world of poison.
 - Reduce aversion (_dvesha_) 🐍: confusion, drama, discouragement, pracrastination, fear, complaints, angst, feeling sorry for yourself
 - [Wabi-Sabi](https://en.wikipedia.org/wiki/Wabi-sabi): [Imperfect, Incomplete, Impermanent]